After-Shock/Cloudbox-wiki/Updating-Kernel.md

 Note: The Ubuntu kernel needs to be updated to 4.10-generic (or higher) before Cloudbox can be installed.
 If your kernel is already up to date, you may skip this step.

-1. Go into the Cloudbox folder
+1. Go into the Cloudbox folder:

     ```bash
     cd ~/cloudbox